What Are Boat Stringers?

 Unless you keep your bilges dry, wooden boat stringers will eventually develop rot.
 Therefore, you should keep your bilges dry and repair any fissures in stringers with fiberglass casing as soon as they form.
 By doing so, you can keep water from penetrating the wood beneath, ensuring that these repairs need to be done later rather than sooner.

-How much does it cost to fix a stringer on a boat?
+How much does it cost to fix a boat stringer?

 Every aspect of owning a boat has a price.
 From the cost of buying it to keeping it ship shape and ready for a day’s adventure on the water.
 Would you like a bit of help with offsetting the costs of owning your boat?
 At Boatsetter, we have helped boat owners worldwide list their boats with us and rent them to those who would like to go boating near you.